burakayy7/blog/_posts/2024-07-05-arduino-hello-world.md

 ## Experimentation

-I want to you go in an manually and adjust the time between blinks, if necessary, use the _delayMicroseconds()_ function to get smaller intervals.
+I want to you go in and manually and adjust the time between blinks, if necessary, use the _delayMicroseconds()_ function to get smaller intervals.
 Once you get to a small enough number, you **shouldn't be able to see a blink**!
 WHY is this?

 ### PWM (Pulse Width Modulation)